 • Legal business name and address: Start with the basics—add your legal business name and full address.
 Include contact information, too, so customers can reach out if they have a question about your privacy policy.

-• What information you’re collecting: Next, explain the type of information you’re collecting and how you collect it.
+• What information you’re collecting: Next, explain the type of collected personal information you’re gathering, how you get it, and how you process data.
+This could include things like location data, demographic data, and more.
 For example, are you gathering contact information, payment information, analytics data, or all of the above?
 You should also state how you’re gathering the information, such as using cookies or device fingerprinting.

 • Why you’re collecting it: Explain why you’re collecting user data and how you plan to use it.
-For instance, maybe you want to provide customers with a more personalized experience.
+For instance, if you operate in multiple locations, you might use location data to provide customers with more personalized recommendations.
 Whatever the case, this step is important to nail down considering that 61% of Americans feel privacy policies are ineffective at describing how a company uses customer data.

 • How users can opt in or out: Users have the right to opt-out, withdrawing their permission to let you collect their data.
 State how they can reach out to you about this.